filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 | `MAX_RESERVATION_SENDERS` | `65,536` | Maximum number of distinct sender addresses in `plan_T`. |
 | `MAX_RESERVATION_PLAN_BYTES` | `8 MiB` | Maximum encoded size of `plan_T` passed to the execution engine. |

+These are the proposed consensus values for the draft and remain subject to benchmarking before the FIP leaves Draft.

 ### Definitions

 - `M(T)`: the canonical ordered list of explicit messages executed for tipset `T`.
 Only messages in `M(T)` execute and produce receipts.